 Interprofessional work is crucial in supporting people to overcome the challenges which they face and to help them live happier and more stable lives.

-We are working with colleagues across four countries: the UK, Spain, Sweden and Italy.
+We are working with colleagues across the UK, Spain, Sweden and Italy.
 Our partners include primary, secondary and higher education providers, police and local authorities.

 Project aims and objectives